digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 ------------------

-On processing a command submission, there are scenarios where the Ledger API server needs to disambiguate by-name template IDs to by-package ID template IDs (see :ref:`dynamic-package-resolution-in-command-submission`).
+On processing a command submission, there are scenarios where the Ledger API server needs to disambiguate `by-package-name template IDs` to `by-package-id template IDs` (see :ref:`dynamic-package-resolution-in-command-submission`).
 For this purpose, the **package preference** concept is introduced as the mapping from package-name to package ID for all known package-names on the participant.